theSYKLO/asahi-linux-dots/README.md

 sudo cp -r source /usr/lib64/

-this will fix most of firefox problems
+this will fix camera and mic problem it will not fix widevine. widevine is not supported on arm platform